The Only Detriment For Philip Morris

-Philip Morris (PM) is well positioned for future growth and is showcasing strong results thanks to its iQOS product.
+Philip Morris (PM) is well positioned for future growth and is showcasing strong results, thanks to its IQOS product.
 The only drawback is the company's relatively high valuation, which likely will mean that the upside is limited in the near future, thus the company's shares are primarily attractive for income seekers.

 Philip Morris has battled a declining top line and shrinking earnings for quite some time: